 The SEND Local Offer website has all the local services to help.
-Find out what is on offer from Central Bedfordshire Council at:
+Find out what is on offer from Central Bedfordshire Council by clicking the link below:

 At Totternhoe it is part of school life to sometimes be a part of a group in addition to lessons.
-We strive to extend and stretch all children's learning and development to achieve a greater depth of understanding.
+We strive to extend, stretch and support all children's learning and development to achieve a greater depth of understanding.

-If you have a concern, or would just like to chat \Ms Burke and Miss Needham will be hosting half-termly virtual drop-ins specifically for those of you with a child who has SEND or who may have SEND.
+If you have a concern, or would just like to chat to Miss Needham or Mrs Waters, we will be hosting half-termly drop-ins specifically for those of you with a child who has SEND or who may have SEND.

-SEND drop-ins: will be posted on class dojo
+SEND drop-in dates will be posted on ClassDojo.

 We are a free, impartial and confidential service offering young people with SEND and their families information or support around all aspects of SEND.
 Visit our new, independent website packed full of information which we hope is useful to young people and their families as well as professionals.